-All of the above named executive officers have held their present positions or other senior positions with Bank of Montreal or its subsidiaries during the past five years, with the exception of: Mr. Arès who prior to April, 2010, was Senior Vice-President and Chief Information Officer at The Coca-Cola Company, Mr. Fish, who prior to 2008, was Executive Vice-President and General Counsel at Vale Inco Limited (2006-2008), and Executive Vice-President and General Counsel at Shell Canada Limited (2003-2006); and Mr. Robertson, who prior to 2008, was Vice-Chair and Partner, Deloitte and Touche LLP.
+All of the above named executive officers have held their present positions or other senior positions with Bank of Montreal or its subsidiaries during the past five years, with the exception of: Mr. Arès who prior to April, 2010, was Senior Vice-President and Chief Information Officer at The Coca-Cola Company, Mr. Fish, who prior to May, 2008, was Executive Vice-President and General Counsel at Vale Inco Limited (2006-2008), and Executive Vice-President and General Counsel at Shell Canada Limited (2003-2006); and Mr. Furlong who prior to July, 2011, was the Chief Executive Officer of Marshall & Ilsley Corporation.